OPEnSLab-OSU/HyperRail/Code/README.md

 2. Start the HyperRail server with `npm start` from the `./Code/server` directory, verify the server starts successfully by the status messages printed to the console.

+3. Connect to the HyperRail over WiFi.
+The SSID of the network is `HyperRail AP`.

-3. In your browser, load up the user interface at the address `localhost:3000`.
+4. In your browser, load up the user interface at the address `localhost:3000`.

-4. From here, you are free to create/delete configurations, start executions of the HyperRail bot, and you can browse the database for results from each execution.
+5. From here, you are free to create/delete configurations, start executions of the HyperRail bot, and you can browse the database for results from each execution.

 # Development